5 Natural Pest Control DIYs

 Natural Window Cleaner to Repel Pests

 The best way to stop pests is to deter them from coming inside.
-Pests that have strong scent receptors such as ants, rodents, or spiders will often enter homes through windows or doors.
+Pests that have strong scent receptors such as ants, rodents, or spiders often enter homes through kitchen windows or doors.
 Use this solution to effectively clean windows and keep pests out!
 To make your own DIY window cleaners, mix together the following in a large spray bottle:

 - 3 cups water